 Commitment is the key to long-term marketing success.

 So, before you embark on any marketing journey, whether you’re a neophyte or you’ve been down this road before, one of the most important questions to ask is: are you committed?
-Not to winning, but simply to getting back up if you get knocked down?
+Not only to winning, but to getting back up if you get knocked down?
+To dig in and fix what’s wrong rather than just giving up?
 When things get tough, the answer can’t be to shutter marketing operations and concede defeat.
 Without perseverance, your marketing will never win.

 Thomas fills a few roles at E3—writer, editor, and resident European soccer expert—but his chief responsibility is content creation.
 When he's not crafting thoughtful content for the Element Three blog, he's captaining our kickball team, watching the Mets, or talking up Indianapolis to anyone who will listen.